nice-game-hints/nine-witches-family-disruption/part-07/index.md

 ---
-title: Part 7 - Edda
+title: Part Seven - Edda
 ---

 Every part contains the bare minimum for passing that specific part.
 So, if you don't find hints for specific puzzle it might be in one of the future parts.